Create new questions and guidelines in the conversation guide

 Example Question: "What is your customer number?"

-Result in the report:
+Result in the Report:

-Customer number: 4711
+Customer Number: 4711

 Date / Time

-For the structured collection of dates.
+For the structured collection of timestamps.

 Example Question: "On what date was the device delivered?"

-Result in the report:
+Result in the Report:

-Arrangement via Drag & Drop
+Arrangement by Drag & Drop

 Your Safina Team